kohlschutter/junixsocket/src/site/markdown/compatibility.md

 * Linux RISC-V 64-bit (rv64ifd / lp64d)
 * Linux ppc64le (POWER 64-bit Little Endian)
 * Solaris x86 64-bit / OpenIndiana
 * Windows 10 Intel 64-bit

+Linux builds should be compatible with all major distributions, including the ones using musl (e.g., Alpine Linux).

 The native-common binaries for the above platforms are built on recent release versions of either platform.